wakkihaya/neurotechjp/src/md/en/blog/takuma-4d-neuro.md

 **Limitations of Conventional Imaging Methods**

-&nbsp;

 Conventional imaging methods require determining the depth of focus when capturing images.
 However, to obtain three-dimensional spatial images with this method, it is necessary to perform "scanning" by repeatedly capturing images while gradually changing the focus position.
 You would then integrate the individual images, which takes a long time for a single capture.
 For example, with two-photon microscopy, which is currently the mainstream measurement method for nervous systems, it takes several seconds to several tens of seconds to image a region of a few millimeters in each dimension.
 Therefore, with conventional imaging techniques, it is difficult to capture phenomena that have three-dimensional extent and change rapidly.
 Additionally, there is a problem that the timing of imaging differs depending on the location within a single imaging target region, resulting in the loss of temporal information within the region.

 &nbsp;

 ![Conceptual diagram showing how 2D images are stacked to obtain a 3D image](https://neurotechjp.com/img/takuma-4d-neuro/img1.png)

-*Conceptual diagram showing how 2D images are stacked to obtain a 3D image (generated with ChatGPT)*
+_Conceptual diagram showing how 2D images are stacked to obtain a 3D image (generated with ChatGPT)_

 &nbsp;

 **Advantages and Mechanisms of Light Field Technology**

-&nbsp;

 When the target region is made wider, the time required to image the entire region becomes longer.
 To shorten the imaging time, it is necessary to narrow the target region.
 How can we resolve this trade-off and image four-dimensional phenomena—combining the three dimensions spanning space with the time axis—with high resolution?
 Light field technology is one solution.